graphql/graphiql/examples/graphiql-webpack/README.md

 ## GraphiQL Webpack Example

-This example is meant to show how to transpile your own custom es6 GraphiQL implementation with webpack and babel configs.
+This example demonstrates how to transpile your own custom ES6 GraphiQL implementation with webpack and babel configuration.

-There is also a noconfig example with CRA:
+There is also a noconfig example with `create-react-app`:

 [![Edit graphiql-example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/graphiql-example-nhzvc)

-Thus it appears that create react app honors all of the same language features that we have.
+It appears `create-react-app` supports all the language features we require.

 ### Setup